Small living room with dining area layout

 • Studio apartments

-How to make it look good
+How to make it work

-• Use a rectangular or foldable dining table
+• Use a rectangular or foldable table

 Wall-Side Dining Layout for Small Living Rooms